Simplescraper

 import puppeteer from 'puppeteer'

-// A Vue-rendered demo store.
-The initial HTML is an empty #app shell;
+// a Vue-rendered demo store. the initial HTML is an empty #app shell;

 // the product grid is fetched and rendered client-side after load.